adjust/ios_sdk/README.md

 ### 3. Add the AdSupport and iAd framework

 Select your project in the Project Navigator.
 In the left hand side of the main view, select your target.
-In the tab `Build Phases` expand the group `Link Binary with Libraries`.
+In the tab `Build Phases`, expand the group `Link Binary with Libraries`.
 On the bottom of that section click on the `+` button.
 Select the `AdSupport.framework` and click the `Add` button.
 Repeat the same steps to add the `iAd.framework`, unless you are using tvOS.
 Change the `Status` of both frameworks to